 In effect it will bring to an end Assured Shorthold Tenancies (AST's).
 And concerns are high among landlords that they will then have to rely on the much maligned section 8 eviction process (evictions with fault) - which they feel is inadequate.

 So landlords need to be aware of this change now.
-Because unless there’s a monumental shift in UK government thinking (of all political parties) – then landlords are soon going to lose the ability to take possession of their own properties.
+Because unless there's a change in UK government thinking (of all political parties) - then landlords are soon going to lose the ability to take possession of their own properties.

 Which is actually quite frightening given that landlords have invested thousands of pounds to buy these properties.